shreevatsa/sanskrit/README.md

           The match_type in these MetrePatterns is always a full verse.
      	  The issues can be things like viṣama-pādānta-laghu, or "off" pādas.

+Also at a similar level are the functions in handle_input.py.